Affiliate links on Android Authority may earn us a commission. Learn more.

 The most common Samsung Galaxy Watch problems and how to fix them

-Samsung is probably best known for its smartphones, but it also produces excellent smartwatches.
-The Galaxy Watch 5 and Galaxy Watch 4 in particular come to mind.
-Samsung offers cheaper alternatives for those on a budget as well.
-Despite their proven quality, Samsung wearables suffer from issues just like any other wearable.
-Below, we look at the more common Samsung Galaxy Watch problems and offer a list of possible solutions for each.
+Samsung is best known for its smartphones, but the company also produces excellent wearables.
+The latest models run Google’s powerful Wear OS and offer a robust smartwatch experience.
+However, despite their proven quality, Samsung smartwatches suffer from issues like any other wearable.
+Below, we look at the more common problems with the Samsung Galaxy Watch and offer possible solutions.

 Problem #1: Pairing issues

-Difficulties right off the bat are never a good sign.
-Luckily, you may be facing a simple Bluetooth issue during the pairing process.
+Difficulties right off the bat are never a good sign for any smartwatch.
 Here’s what to do if your Samsung smartwatch won’t pair or if Bluetooth keeps disconnecting.

 Potential solutions: